adbar/trafilatura/README.md

 Reach out via ia the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.
 See also social networks for the latest updates.

-This work started as a PhD project at the crossroads of linguistics and NLP, this expertise has been instrumental in shaping Trafilatura over the years.
-It has first been released under its current form in 2019, its development is referenced in the following publications:

 -   Barbaresi, A. [Trafilatura: A Web Scraping Library and Command-Line Tool for Text Discovery and